Skip to content

 Definition

-The Great Mining Migration refers to the mass relocation of Bitcoin mining hardware out of China in 2021, triggered by a government crackdown on mining and trading.
-In May 2021 Beijing called for severe restrictions, and provincial bans followed across Sichuan, Xinjiang, Inner Mongolia, Yunnan, and Qinghai.
-At the time China was estimated to host well over half of global hashrate, so the shutdown of roughly a million machines forced operators to either power down or ship hardware abroad.
+Great Mining Migration is the name given to the mass relocation of Bitcoin mining hardware out of China in 2021, triggered by a government crackdown on mining and trading.
+In May 2021, Beijing called for severe restrictions on Bitcoin mining, and provincial bans followed in quick succession across Sichuan, Xinjiang, Inner Mongolia, Yunnan, and Qinghai.
+At the time, China was estimated to host well over half of the world's hashrate, so the order effectively unplugged the largest concentration of mining machines ever assembled and forced their operators to power down, sell, or ship hundreds of thousands of units abroad within months.

 In Simple Terms

-The Great Mining Migration refers to the mass relocation of Bitcoin mining hardware out of China in 2021, triggered by a government crackdown on mining…
+Great Mining Migration is the name given to the mass relocation of Bitcoin mining hardware out of China in 2021, triggered by a government crackdown…

 Explore the Full Glossary